AlanMatiusevskij/custom-libraries/README.md

       5) `charToLPWSTR`
    - Miscellaneous
       1) `append_char_p` - Append a character array (char*) to a given character array (char*).
+   - Windows specific functions:
+      1) `browseFolder` function opens a `Browse for folder` window to select a path to a folder on the system.
+      2) `getScreenPixels` function returns a pointer array to `color` struct of the specified area's on the screen pixel color values.
+      3) `windowIgnoreColor` function makes a window completely ignore a specified color, effectively making that area transparent.
+   - Algorithms
+      1) `Mergesort`.
 - PyCLink:
    - It is not finished. `direct_cpp-py_link` is currently the latest version and can only exchange `char*` type info.